fommil/fpmortals/manuscript/frontmatter.md

 and freestyle.
 Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.

-Ani Chakraborty for giving feedback on early drafts of this text.
+Ani Chakraborty and Rory Graves for giving feedback on early drafts of this text.

 Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On
 Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For: What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50),